 - Vomiting Robot Pukes for Science (news.discovery.com)

 - Larry the vomiting robot goes ‘viral’ while helping researchers study norovirus (thestar.com)

-Money aside, I’m in another crisis situation: for the past 72 hours and counting I’ve been on a Yatzy Addict binge.
+Money aside, I’m in another crisis situation.
+For the past 72 hours I’ve been on a Yatzy Addict binge.

 I don’t play casually, either.
 I play with intensity.
 And passion.
 I yell at the computer and swear a lot.
 According to my dense logic, the computer is out to get me.
 It has sent evil avatars from space to destroy me and turn me into a boiling mess.